Signed in as:

 This is the oldest film covered on the website.
 Above, Charlie Chaplin encounters a pretty lady in Palisades Park in Santa Monica, California.
 The trees are different, but the layout of the park remains the same over 100 years later.

-View the rest of the then and now filming location photos for this film here in the Buster Keaton / Harold Lloyd / Charley Chaplin Filming Locations Photo Gallery.
+View the rest of the then and now movie location photos for this film by clicking here and scrolling down the page in the Buster Keaton / Harold Lloyd / Charley Chaplin Filming Locations Photo Gallery.

 To access all the movie location videos and then and now photo galleries, click here to make a small donation and become a member.